Alephtrade/Telemetry_wmf24/README.md

 Note: **git_pull_autorestart.sh** script automatically does that

 # How to enable test mode
-Create a config.env file in wmf_1100_1500_5000_router folder with this content:
+Create config.env file in wmf_1100_1500_5000_router folder with this content:

 ```{"ENV_MODE": "test"}```